 |Ingredients||Deboned Lamb, Beef Meal, Potatoes, Tapioca Starch, Potato Protein|

 As you might have noticed, the Merrick Backcountry Biscuits Real Lamb + Venison Recipe treats are quite high in protein.
-As you might imagine, this makes them a good choice for most felines.
+As you might imagine, this makes them a good choice for most canines.
 However, the protein is largely sourced from plants, as potato protein occurs very high on the list of ingredients.

 With that said, deboned lamb and beef meal do occur as the first two ingredients.
 Therefore, these treats aren’t all bad.
 Most canines do perfectly fine with both lamb and beef.
 Of course, if your dog is sensitive to either of these ingredients, you should look elsewhere for an appropriate treat.

 On top of this, these treats are a bit more expensive than most.
-You’re paying more for less—and then the ingredients aren’t even the best out there.
+You’re paying more for less—and the ingredients aren’t even the best out there.

 9. Nutri-Vet Dental Health Dog Soft Chews